-- RULE 38.
-Application of rules.
-All provisions of these rules applying to bills, including, but not limited to, provisions governing the introduction, eligibility, and filing of bills, shall apply also to resolutions, memorials, and petitions. - RULE 39.
-Form and copies of bills. (a) Unless variation is authorized by the Committee on Rules and Operations of the Senate, bills submitted for introduction shall be in a computer-generated form prepared by the Legislative Services Office and approved by the Committee on Rules and Operations of the Senate. - (b) Whenever a bill is filed, it shall be submitted to the Principal Clerk in the form of a Senate e-jacket. - RULE 39.1.
-Public and local bills; limitation on local bills becoming public bills. (a) A public bill is a bill affecting 15 or more counties.
+RULE 38.
+Application of rules. - All provisions of these rules applying to bills, including, but not limited to, provisions governing the introduction, eligibility, and filing of bills, shall apply also to resolutions and petitions.

+RULE 39.
+Form of bills. - (a) Unless variation is authorized by the Committee on Rules and Operations of the Senate, bills submitted for introduction shall be in a computer-generated form prepared by the Legislative Services Office and approved by the Committee on Rules and Operations of the Senate.

+(b) Whenever a bill is filed, it shall be submitted to the Principal Clerk in the form of a Senate e-jacket.

+RULE 39.1.
+Public and local bills; limitation on local bills becoming public bills. - (a) A public bill is a bill affecting 15 or more counties.
 A local bill is one affecting fewer than 15 counties.
-No public bill and, upon objection by a member, no local bill may be considered unless copies of the bill have been made available to the entire membership of the Senate. - (b) A local bill that has become a public bill shall not be considered in the Senate unless one of the following applies: - (1) The North Carolina Constitution prescribes that the bill as filed must be a public bill because of its subject matter. - (2) The bill became a public bill because counties were added, but the bill relates to the subject matter contained in the original bill.
+No bill may be considered unless the bill has been made available to the entire membership of the Senate.

+(b) A local bill that has become a public bill shall not be considered in the Senate unless one of the following applies:

+- (1) The North Carolina Constitution prescribes that the bill as filed must be a public bill because of its subject matter. - (2) The bill became a public bill because counties were added, but the bill relates to the subject matter contained in the original bill.

 RULE 40.
 Introduction of bills. - (a) Pursuant to G.S.
-120-11.1, on January 11, 2017, a simple resolution to establish the Senate Permanent Rules, and a joint resolution to adjourn to January 25, 2017, may be filed.
-No other bills are eligible to be filed on January 11, 2017.
+120-11.1, on January 13, 2021, a simple resolution to establish the Senate Permanent Rules, and a joint resolution to adjourn to January 27, 2021, may be filed.
+No other bills are eligible to be filed on January 13, 2021.

-Every bill filed for introduction shall contain on the Senate e-jacket the title of the document and the name of the Senator or Senators sponsoring it.
+- (a1) Every bill filed for introduction shall contain on the Senate e-jacket the title of the document and the name of the Senator or Senators sponsoring it.
 No more than three Senators may be listed as primary sponsors.
-The Senate e-jacket shall be delivered by the primary sponsor of the document, or by that member's legislative assistant, with the prescribed authorization form signed by the primary sponsor and by that member's legislative assistant, to the Office of the Senate

-Principal Clerk, who shall receive them during regular session according to the following schedule:
+The Senator whose name appears first shall deliver the Senate e-jacket to the Office of the Principal Clerk either physically or electronically using the member's electronic dashboard.
+Subject to any authorization prescribed by the Principal Clerk, a member's legislative assistant may deliver a Senate e-jacket by any method allowed under this rule. - (a2) The Senate Principal Clerk shall receive bills for introduction during regular session according to the following schedule: